 "certutil –addstore –f root “'CRLfilename.crl”"

-Note! – This 2 commands place the root CA certificate and CRL into the local store of the SUBCA.
-This provides SUBCA immediate trust of root CA public certificate and knowledge of the root CA CRL.
+Note! – These 2 commands place the root CA certificate and CRL into the local store of the SUBCA.
+This provides SUBCA immediate trust in the root CA public certificate and knowledge of the root CA CRL.
 SUBCA could obtain the certificate from Group Policy and the CRL from the CDP location, but publishing these two items to the local store on SUBCA is helpful to speed the configuration of SUBCA as a subordinate CA.

 Validation

-Using the mmc command open the “Certificate snap-in” dialog box, select “Computer account“, and then click Next.
+Using the MMC command, open the “Certificate snap-in” dialog box, select “Computer account“, and then click Next.
 In the “Select Computer” dialog box, ensure that “Local computer: (the computer this console is running on)” is selected, and then click Finish.
-In the console, expand “Trusted Root Certificate Authorities“, expand “Certificate Revocation List” verify ROOT CA and also expand “Certificates” validate ROOT CA
+In the console, expand “Trusted Root Certificate Authorities“, expand “Certificate Revocation List” to verify ROOT CA, and also expand “Certificates” to validate ROOT CA

 Select “Certificate Authority“